mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 `-- requirements.txt
 {% endhighlight %}

-Now we will link `requirements/prod.txt` to the `requirements/dev.txt`, so that installing development dependencies will also install all required in production (which means when application runs after deployment).
+Now we will link `requirements/prod.txt` to the `requirements/dev.txt`, so that installing development dependencies will also install all required in production (which means when application is accessible for users).

 __requirements.txt__
 {% highlight bash %}